 The author is with the Office of Policy Analysis, Office of Retirement Policy, Office of Retirement and Disability Policy, Social Security Administration.

-Acknowledgments: I thank Barbara Smith, Laith Alattar, Glenn Springstead, and Mark Sarney for their helpful comments and suggestions.
+Acknowledgments: I thank Barbara Smith, Laith Alattar, Glenn Springstead, Mark Sarney, and Elisa Walker for their helpful comments and suggestions.

 The findings and conclusions presented in this note are those of the author and do not necessarily represent the views of the Social Security Administration.